 At 10% of the exam (5 questions), this chapter is lower-weight but the questions are operational and rule-specific.
 Focus on:

-• Best execution: Even for packaged products, the firm must use reasonable diligence to obtain the most favorable terms (FINRA Rule 5310)
+- Best execution: Even for packaged products, the firm must use reasonable diligence to obtain the most favorable terms

-• Customer complaints: Written complaints must be retained at the OSJ for 4 years under FINRA Rule 4513
+- Customer complaints: Written complaints must be retained at the OSJ for 4 years under the customer complaint records rule

-• Statutory disqualification: Triggered by a 12-month-or-longer suspension, among other events (Section 3(a)(39) of the Exchange Act)
+- Statutory disqualification: Triggered by a 12-month-or-longer suspension, among other events defined by the Exchange Act's statutory-disqualification provision